-The hearing officer is responsible to manage the order of business and to ensure that hearings are conducted in a professional and businesslike manner.
+The hearing officer is responsible for managing the order of business and ensuring that hearings are conducted in a professional and businesslike manner.
 Attendees are expected to comply with all hearing procedures established by the hearing officer and guidelines for conduct.
 Any person demonstrating disruptive, abusive, or otherwise inappropriate behavior will be excused from the hearing at the discretion of the hearing officer.
 Hearings may be recorded.